 Hello, my friends.
-Even when the outside world is chaotic, savage and full of various things that we struggle to wrap our heads around, there’s still that glimmer of hope that we must continue to strive and survive in order to live in a better tomorrow.
+Even when the outside world is chaotic, savage and full of various things that we struggle to wrap our heads around, there’s still that glimmer of hope that we must continue to strive and survive through in order to live in a better tomorrow.
 On that note, I welcome you back to another entry of my series of reviews known as…

 Unlike our previous entry where a past mainline film was expanded upon via branching narrative paths, we once again return to the central purpose of this subsidiary series where lesser known DC characters get their chance to shine within a short animated story.
 For this entry, we’ll be traveling to the end of all-known existence as humanity’s last hope will be forced to endure a series of trials in order to gain some significant ground on helping the human race recover.
 As such, I present you with a world-shattering piece called…